nickytonline/www.nickyt.co/src/newsletter/2023-09-17-Yet-Another-Newsletter-LOL-New-Beginnings.md

 }
 ---

 <p>Before we get started, some news.
-Friday was my last day at Netlify.
+Friday was my <a href="https://x.com/nickytonline/status/1702797217478709696">last day at Netlify</a>.
 I’ve decided to join a startup as a founding engineer!
 I’m nervous and excited at the same time.
 Check my socials for the announcement tomorrow. 👀</p>
 <p>And with that, another week, another newsletter.
 Let's get to it!</p>
 <h2>Around the Web</h2>
 <ul>